 Often the distribution and status of very rare plants or those under legislation is known.
-However, it is important that we assess the conservation status of our entire flora using a recognised methodology (e.g. IUCN Red List; this was last published in Ireland in 1988).
+However, it is important that we assess the conservation status of our entire flora using a recognised methodology (e.g. IUCN Red List).
 This allows us not only to identify those species that are currently threatened within our landscape, but also highlights those that are a cause for future concern (near threatened).
 Having a centralised database is essential for this process.
 It will also allow us to identify hotspots of plants under threat.

 2. To develop effective conservation strategies for other components of Irelands biodiversity.

 Sometimes we overlook how interconnected our biodiversity is.
 We cannot develop effective strategies for the conservation of other components of our biodiversity (e.g., pollinators) without understanding the current distribution and status of vascular plants.

 3. To identify the most important areas for plant diversity

 Under Target 5 of the National Strategy for Plant Conservation, we agreed to assure the protection of the most important areas for plant diversity.
 Having a centralised database and an agreed methodology will allow the identification of hotspots of plant diversity at both national and regional levels; and contribute towards fulfilment of this target.